 Images of chefs usually have them standing calm and cool in the kitchen surrounded by the flames, steam, smoke and hurly burly of the kitchen or outside the door of their restaurant.
 We decided to be different.
 That’s why Marcello’s portrait was taken at the end of the local pier looking out over the sea that surrounds Skye.
 I could witter on about how so much of what is caught here it cooked at the Kinloch but to be honest it was because I liked the contrast of the white chef’s jacket with the blue sea and sky.
 I was also angling for a double page spread.
 Which I managed to hook.

-Hopefully our images, the images created by all the other photographers involved and more importantly the work of the chefs have made a contribution to those who need help in getting on to that important first step to a better life.
+Hopefully our images alongside the images created by all the other suberb photographers involved and more importantly the work of the chefs have made a contribution that will help those who need it most on to that important first step to a better life.